wso2/docs-choreo-dev/en/docs/tutorials/configure-automatic-deployment.md

 1. First, run a manual build.
 To do this, click **Deploy** in the left pane and then click **Build and Deploy**.

+    !!! info
+        Choreo requires you to perform the first deployment of each component manually so that you can provide values for any configurable variables that the implementation may include.

 2. Click the **Automatic Deployment** toggle to enable automatic deployment.

     !!! info